aegrumet/go-galton/README.md

 Uses go concurrency to simulate a [Galton board](https://en.wikipedia.org/wiki/Galton_board).

-The marble source is modeled as a bool channel that emits one true value per marble.
+The marble source is modeled as a channel that emits one true value per marble.

-Each peg is modeled as a bool channel with two "child" channels, that forwards values to either its left or right child with 50% probability.
+Each peg is modeled as a channel with two "child" channels, that forwards values to either its left or right child with 50% probability.

 Results are collected into bins from the final row of leaf channels.